 Not all legal matters require the services of a lawyer to obtain solutions.
-For example, small claims courts, traffic tickets, landlord and tenant board issues can be solved without an attorney.
+For example, Small Claims Courts, Traffic Tickets, and Landlord and Tenant Board issues can be solved without an attorney.
 However, if you go ahead with these cases without sufficient knowledge of how the legal system works, you could face numerous challenges that could lead to unfavorable rulings.

 To avoid negative outcomes that could diminish your status and your wealth, it is vital to consult with a legal expert before proceeding with legal matters.
-For a more precise understanding of the difficulties you could experience, YM Paralegal Services has listed the common problems faced when addressing legal matters without professional help.
+For a more precise understanding of the difficulties you could experience, YM Paralegal Services has listed the common problems faced when addressing legal matters without the professional help of a Paralegal: